F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

        aws logs create-log-group --region ${REGION} --log-group-name f5telemetry aws logs create-log-stream --region ${REGION} --log-group-name f5telemetry --log-stream-name f5-waf-logs
        ```
-    - *NOTE: If the destination above does not exist, the solution will deploy but BIG-IP's Telemetry Streaming will complain* ***vigorously***
+    - **Important**: If the destination above does not exist, the solution will deploy but BIG-IP's Telemetry Streaming will complain.
-  - See AWS's [documentation] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for more information and [Changing the BIG-IP Deployment](#remote-logging) for customization details.
+  - See AWS [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for more information and [Changing the BIG-IP Deployment](#remote-logging) for customization details.
-- The appropriate permission in AWS to launch CloudFormation (CFT) templates.
-You must be using an IAM user with the AdministratorAccess policy attached and have permission to create the objects contained in this solution.
-VPCs, Routes, EIPs, EC2 Instances.
-For details on permissions and all AWS configuration, see AWS's [documentation](https://aws.amazon.com/documentation/).
+- You need the appropriate permission in AWS to launch CloudFormation Templates (CFT).
+You must be using an IAM user with the Administrator Access policy attached and have permission to create the objects contained in this solution (VPCs, Routes, EIPs, EC2 Instances, etc).
+For details on permissions and all AWS configuration, see AWS [documentation](https://aws.amazon.com/documentation/).
 - Sufficent **EC2 Resources** to deploy this solution.
-For more information, see AWS's resource limit [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+For more information, see AWS resource limit [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 ## Important Configuration Notes

-- By default, this solution does not create a password authenticated BIG-IP user as it follows the immutable model (i.e. individual instances are not meant to be actively managed post-deploy and configuration is instead defined through the model).
+- By default, this solution does not create a password authenticated BIG-IP user as it follows the immutable model (i.e. individual instances are not meant to be actively managed post-deployment, and configuration is instead defined through the model).
 However, sshKey is required here to provide minimal admin access.
    -  **Disclaimer:** ***Accessing or logging into the instances themselves is for demonstration and debugging purposes only.
 All configuration changes should be applied by updating the model via the template instead.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details. ***
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.***

 - In the autoscale model, instances are ephemeral so remote logging is required.
 By default, this example logs to Cloudwatch.
 However, there are many possible destinations.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.

 - This solution requires Internet Access for:
   1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
-By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (ex.
-NAT Gateway, custom firewall, etc). *NOTE: access via web proxy is not currently supported.
-Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html) (BYOL only).*
+By default and as a convenience, this solution provisions Public IPs to enable this, but in a production environment outbound access should be provided by a `routed` SNAT service (for example NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
+Other options include 1) hosting the file locally and modifying the runtime-init package URL and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html) (BYOL only).*
-  2. Contacting native cloud services (ex. s3.amazonaws.com,ec2.amazonaws.com,etc.) for various cloud integrations:
+  2. Contacting native cloud services (ex. s3.amazonaws.com, ec2.amazonaws.com, etc.) for various cloud integrations:
     - *Onboarding*:
         - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
     - *Operation*: